Hal9k-dk/safeticket_mailer/README.md

 ```

 # Configuration
-Copy the `config.example.py` to `config.py` and change the variables in the file
+Copy the `config.example.py` to `config.py` and change the variables in the file.
+There are a lot of comment/description for all the variables in the config-file that it shouldn't be a problem mail it work.

+Check out the [config.example.py](config.example.py) file.

 # Start the systemd tiemr (scheduler for the service)
 Check the `systemd.service/safeticket-mailer.timer` to figure out when it is running